jht9629-nyu/covid-19-data-stories-2023/Week3.md

 **DISCUSS:**
 - The importance of granularity to data integrity in the context of public health data.
+- "Not just a data project... a project about human data"
+- "Moral Injury...
+A systemic Betrayal bythe organizations whose jobs it is to keep everyone safe"

 ### DATA VISUALIZATIONS TO DISCUSS: